Chi Ma Wan Peninsula (West) | Mong Tung Wan, Sea Ranch, Lo Yan Shan, Miu Tsai Tun

 Difficulty - 3/5 Intermediate

-We started the hike at the Tin Hau Temple located at Chi Ma Wan road.
+We started the hike at the Tin Hau Temple located on Chi Ma Wan road.
 Getting to the starting point is fairly easy, we simply walked from Pui O, Lo Uk Tsuen following along the Chi Ma Wan road and taking around 20 minutes to reach.

-After walking along the sea ranch, we made our way towards the Sea Ranch Pier, and explored the rocky section along the side of the coast.
+After walking along the sea ranch, we made our way towards the Sea Ranch Pier and explored the rocky section along the side of the coast.

 Be cautious when exploring the coastal rocky section, as it can be very slippery.
 There are spots to take amazing photos along the coastline while looking at a few unique rock formations, you can even spot some fishermen pulling up their nets nearby.